-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

 Conduct A/B testing on different headlines that target different niche keywords to see which ones produce the most clicks and conversions.

-It should be noted that clickable does not equal clickbait.
-It’s still important to the user experience to craft headlines that are relevant to the content itself.
+Note that clickable does not equal clickbait.
+It’s still essential to the user experience to craft headlines that are relevant to the content itself.

 3. Think Mobile-First